SUBMISSIONS CLOSE MARCH 5TH, 2018!

-Interested in presenting artistic work in the Milwaukee Fringe Festival?!
-GREAT!
+Interested in presenting artistic work in the 3rd Annual Milwaukee Fringe Festival?
+Awesome!

-Our volunteer team of arts professionals is here to help you with that.
-As we venture into 2018 and the third year of the festival, we’re glad you’re here too.
+Our volunteer team of arts professionals is here to help.
+As we venture into 2018 and the third year of the festival, we’re excited to continue to grow our community of artists.
 Read the info on this page and for more information about how the Fringe came to be, take a look at our Letter to Participants.

 Applying to the Fringe

 It’s easy.
 Read all of our information provided here and then go ahead and fill out our online application.
 (Note that we are unable to accept late applications.)

 Submissions are accepted starting January 15, 2018 and the final deadline is March 5, 2018 at 11:59pm.
 Early application fee is $20 (Jan.
 15 to Feb.
 1st) and the standard fee is $25 (starting Feb 2nd).Your completed application and payment of submission fee are due no later than the final deadline of March 5th, 2018 at 11:59pm.